alxers/book_of_proof/11_chapter.md

 x - b - z = a, x - z = a + b, a + b in Z.

 .14.
 Suppose R is a symmetric and transitive relation on a set A, and there is an element a in A for which aRx for every x in A. Prove that R is reflexive.
+By definition R is reflexive if for all x in A it's true that xRx.